allyssonallan/EvoGen_course/Files/install.md

 ## Preparation

-First, you can create a folder where we will put all material (and results) for this day.
+Assuming you are inside the `EvoGen_course/Work` folder previously created, you can create a folder where we will put all material (and results) for these 2 days.
 ```
-mkdir workshop
+mkdir bioinfo
-cd workshop
+cd bioinfo
 mkdir output
+mv ../input .
 ```

 ----------